tufts-ml/false-alarm-control/README.md

 If you use this code, please cite our manuscript, published in the proceedings of AISTATS 2022.

-Preetish Rath and Michael C. Hughes

-To appear at Artificial Intelligence & Statistics (AISTATS), 2022.

 <blockquote>
 <p>
 <i>Optimizing Early Warning Classifiers to Control False Alarms via a Minimum Precision Constraint</i>.